Rolando-Barbella/Js-Arrays/readme.md

 The filter() method creates an array filled with all array elements that pass a test (provided as a function).

-Note: filter() does not execute the function for array elements without values.
+//Note: filter() does not execute the function for array elements without values.

-Note: filter() does not change the original array.
+//Note: filter() does not change the original array.

 ``` javascript